 Hard Boiled features examples of:

-- Bittersweet Ending / Downer Ending: Nixon is ultimately defeated, rebuilt as Carl once more, and ends up right back where he started.
+- Downer Ending: Nixon is ultimately defeated, rebuilt as Carl once more, and ends up right back where he started.
 Barbara's robot revolution fails, and she commits suicide by hooking up to a generator and overloading her own circuits.
-Whether it's Bittersweet or a Downer depends on whether or not you sympathize more with Nixon or the robots (who were really just using him the same way Willeford was).

-- Covers Always Lie: the hardback's cover shows the protagonist facing off against hordes of punks, suggesting a Death Wish-style plot; nothing to do with the actual story.
+- Covers Always Lie: The hardback's cover shows the protagonist facing off against hordes of punks, suggesting a Death Wish-style plot; nothing to do with the actual story.
+The closest it gets to is a massive battle against a killer grandma.

 - Determinator: Nixon—you can shoot him, beat him and ram your car into him but he’ll still insist to see all your paperwork.
 However, after being torn up something fierce by his boss he finally relents and says “Uncle”.